Piyush-Srivastava/OneDirectAssignment/README.md

 5. run `node app.js`
 6. Go to localhost:3000 in your browser.
 6. Enter the username when prompted.
 Make sure you're either logged in with the same username on Twitter or logged out.
+7. Refresh the page to view updated urls.

 ## Screenshots